sreelakshmithilakan/HR-Workforce-Intelligence-Employee-Lifecycle-Experience-Retention-Analytics/README.md

 - Assess the distribution of employee performance ratings across the workforce.

 **Insight**
-- Approximately 1.24K employees (84%) received Low performance ratings, while 0.23K employees (16%) received High performance ratings, indicating that most employees fall within the lower performance rating category.
+- Approximately 84% of employees fall within the lower performance rating category, while 16% belong to the higher performance category.

 ---